 - dental fillings

-How can the MRI harm the patient with pacemaker or other device?
+How can the MRI harm the patient with a

 Whether you can get an MRI, depends on what type of device you have.
-Always tell medical staff beforehand, because:
+Always tell the

 It’s important and helpful to know the type of your device.
 It gives your doctor all the important information he needs on whether it is possible and safe to perform an MRI scan.